Trente Glorieuses: Dynamics

 If it is still the case that France lags in the number of its telephones, working-class housing has improved beyond recognition and the various 'gadgets' of the consumer society—from television to motor cars—are now purchased by the working class on an even more avid basis than in other Western European countries.

+In 1977, 67.8% of households by that time had a car, 75% a washing machine, 80% a vacuum cleaner, 77% a food mixer, 88% a television, 43% a cassette recorder, 94% a still camera and 95% a transistor radio, while in 1976 13% of households had a radio recorder, 47% a tape recorder, and 47% a record player.

 In his 2013 book Capital in the Twenty-First Century, French economist Thomas Piketty describes the Trente Glorieuses as an exceptional 'catch up' period following the two world wars.
 He cites statistics showing that normal growth in wealthy countries is about 1.5–2%, whereas in Europe growth dropped to 0.5% between 1913 and 1950, and then 'caught up' with a growth rate of 4% between 1950 and 1970, until settling back to 1.5–2% from 1970 onward.